Winter Warmers 2022

 - Cash – used exclusively for the purchase of blankets.

-For those who feel they do not have any items to donate, but would like to support the campaign, we encourage you to make a cash donation towards the purchase of blankets.
-The blankets are obtained at a very reasonable price of R110.00 each.
+For those who felt they didn't have any items to donate, but wanted to support the campaign, we encouraged making a cash donation towards the purchase of blankets.
+The blankets were obtained at a very reasonable price of R110.00 each.

 For more information contact: